Shropshire Star

 Trying not to be deterred by the crowd and feigning confidence in my choice of stone, I stepped up to the end of the pier.

-The 22-year-old carer has been throwing stones with her dad for much of her life and began partaking in competitions as a teenager.
+Emily, a carer, has been throwing stones with her dad for much of her life and began partaking in competitions as a teenager.

 22-year-old Emily Bailey also won the Berlin Masters this year